irisbaron/vsam-express-demo/README.md

 });
 ```

-It basically starts an express application, which is a web server framework.
-We defined a GET route which return a welcome message, and set up the server to listen to port 3000.
+The code, starts an express application, which is a web server framework.
+We then defined a GET route which returns a welcome message, and lastly, set up the server to listen to port 3000.

 ### Define Routes
-In this step, we create the routes for the VSAM application, that is the URL handling code.
+We now create the routes for the VSAM application, that is the URL handling code.
 In the root folder, create a new file called routes.js with the following contents:

 ```javaScript